Friday, 20 November 2020

 SATIRE COMPOSED: Giorgio Coniglio (registered pseudonym) and Dr. GH, 2018.

 WORDPLAY LINK: Panels showing palindromic phrases derived from geography of the Americas were originally displayed on Wordplay posts on this blog during the interval from 2018 to February 2019; the current examples have been developed since that time.
 Geographically focused concoctions are among the many palindromic treasures honored and displayed on this site.
-Check out the list of entries for "The Palindrome Suite" in the slide at the bottom of blogpost #179
+Check out the list of entries for "The Palindrome Suite".

 Still want more palindromic fun?
 Click HERE for 'concluding remarks' about New-World and Old-World palindromes.